 As you’ll recall, lectins are harmful plant proteins.
 Basically, when you eat lectins, they force carbs to clump together and attach to certain cells in your body.
 So, if you eat a certain seed or the skin of a fruit or certain vegetable, the lectins inside it will scout out the sugars in your body.

 They particularly like to grab hold of sialic acid – a sugar found in your brain, gut, and nervous tissue.1,2 Once they latch on, they can interfere with your regular bodily function by weakening your small intestine or even acting as a poison.3 So, bottom line – they’re very bad.
+But we know how to remove lectins.

 But how the heck can a protein be filled with plant-based lectins?